 Yes.
-As the EWG's own report states, hydraulic fracturing has occurred safely in California since the 1950s.
+Hydraulic fracturing has occurred safely in California since the 1950s.

 Have there been documented cases of ground water contamination from fracked wells in CA?

 No. The geologic zones that require hydraulic fracturing to release the oil and gas are, by definition, not sufficiently permeable to produce economically.
 Whereas groundwater is usually found at depths just a few hundred feet below the surface of the earth's crust, the impermeable zones where the hydraulic fracturing activity occurs is several thousands of feet below the surface.
 In most cases, more than a mile of impermeable rock and earth separate the hydraulically fractured zone and the groundwater zone making it impossible for even large fractures to migrate anywhere close to the groundwater zone.